vivekmathema/GCxGC-CRISP/README.md

 B.                GAN-based Contour Training & Synthesis
 C.                Coutour Enhancement
 D.                Contour Classifier Training & Inference Each module can be used independently or in combination for the opted outcome.
-However, the method can be applied for any other contour images of similar 2D datatype.
-Please Note once all steps A-D should be done for the same Mode during inference of unknown sample.
+However, the method can be applied for any other contour images of similar 2D datatype.Note: All steps A-D should be done for the same Mode during inference of unknown sample.

  ## CRISP has a Full operational graphical user interface (GUI) which allows easy opration of each modules